wokamoto/dogmap.jp/wp-content/plugins/jetpack/readme.txt

 8. Mobile Theme

 == Changelog ==

+= 2.4.1b1 =
+* Enhancement: Converted to module headers to detect Auto-Activating modules.
+* Enhancemeht: WPCC: Added 'Close' link to deactivate WPCC in the admin nag.
+* Bug Fix: Contact Form: Stopped using a short tag.
+* Bug Fix: Changed CSS selector to catch MP6 stylings.
+* Bug Fix: Dropped __FILE__ references in class.jetpack.php in favor of JETPACK__PLUGIN_DIR constant, now code that deactivates the plugin from the connect nag works again.
+* Bug Fix: Random Redirect: Add random-redirect to the plugins overriden list, in case someone is using Matt's Random Redirect plugin.
+* Bug Fix: Tiled Gallery: Revert r757178 relating to tiled gallery defaults.

+= 2.4 =
+* Enhancement: WordPress.com Connect (WPCC): New Module.
+* Enhancement: Widget Visibility: New Module.
+* Enhancement: Shortcode: Addition of new Twitter Timeline shortcode.
+* Enhancement: Shortcode: Addition of new Presentation shortcode.
+* Enhancement: Shortcode: Addition of new Vine shortcode.
+* Enhancement: Custom Post Types: CPTs are available.
+* Enhancement: Subscriptions: Add 'jetpack_is_post_mailable' filter.
+* Enhancement: OpenGraph: Add Twitter Cards meta tags as well.
+* Enhancement: Custom CSS: Update lessc and scssc preprocessors to 0.4.0 and 0.0.7 respectively.
+* Enhancement: Omnisearch: Add Media results.
+* Enhancement: Likes: Use a protocol-agnostic iframe, instead of forced HTTPS.
+* Enhancement: Top Posts: Increase post limit.
+* Enhancement: Publicize: Updated JS and UI.
+* Enhancement: Photon: New filter to let site admins/owners enable photon for HTTPS urls.
+* Enhancement: New jetpack_get_available_modules filter.
+* Enhancement: Subscriptions: Antispam measures.
+* Bug Fix: Add inline style to keep plugins/themes from inadvertently hiding the Connect box.
+* Bug Fix: Custom CSS: Respect the new wp_revisions_to_keep filter.
+* Bug Fix: Photon: Only hook jetpack_photon_url into the filter if the user has Photon active.
+* Bug Fix: Heartbeat: Used wrong object, occasinally fatal-erroring out for the cron.
+* Bug Fix: Add an empty debug.php file to the /modules/ folder, to solve some update issues where it never got deleted.

+= 2.3.5 =
+* Enhancement: Added Path support to Publicize.

+= 2.3.4 =
+* Bug Fix: Correct when output occurs with CSV export for feedback.
+* Bug Fix: Tidy up the Heartbeat API.
+* Enhancement: User Agent: Improve detecting of bots.
+* Enhancement: Genericons: Make sure we're pulling the freshest version from genericons.com on each release.
+* Enhancement: JSON API: Open up replies/new endpoints so that users can comment on blogs that are not in their access token.
+* Enhancement: Photon: Apply to `get_post_gallery()` function as well.
+* Enhancement: Tiled Galleries: Add a default bottom margin to be more robust out of the box.
+* Translations: Adding in fresher translation files.
+* Deprecation: Removing the retinization code for 3.4, as it was included in WordPress trunk from 3.5 onwards.

+= 2.3.3 =
+* Bug Fix: We were inadvertently overwriting cron schedules with our Jetpack heartbeat.
+This should now be fixed.
+* Enhancement: New Facebook Sharing icons.
+* Enhancement: Minor update to the Minileven stylesheet.

+= 2.3.2 =
+* Bug Fix: Fixed an issue where Facebook Pages were not available when connecting a Publicize account.
+* Bug Fix: For some web hosts, fixed an issue where 'Jetpack ID' error would occur consistently on connecting to WordPress.com.
+* Enhancement: Adding some new stats and heartbeat checking to Jetpack.

 = 2.3.1 =
 * Enhancement: Social Links: Retooling the class for better consistency and performance behind the scenes.